HISTORY OF THE FOUNDATION

 Testimony scheduled, was repeatedly adjourned.
 Each time a date and time for the presentation was scheduled, witnesses appeared, waited through the day, but were never called.

-Judge Margaret Mary McVeig, who presided over initial hearings, subpoenaed perjury, committed perjury herself.
+Judge Margaret Mary McVeigh, who presided over initial hearings, subpoenaed perjury, committed perjury herself.
 Complaints against her resulted in her departure from Family Court to richer killing fields in the area of Probate Court.

-The judges who followed Margaret Mary McVeig were no less catastrophic in their rulings.
+The judges who followed Margaret Mary McVeigh were no less catastrophic in their rulings.
 Custody of the three children was transferred from the mother, not given to the father, but given to DCF with the proviso that the children would adhere to a visitation schedule with the father.

 The mother never interfered with visitation with the father.
 The children, however, refused visitation and ran from their father.
 They were ages 5, 7, and 8.